 - In the case of a covered event, the refunded value of your season pass will be determined by deducting the fair lift ticket value of any days skied (see below).

-- Pass Protection Insurance MUST be purchased within 14 days of your season pass purchase.
+- Pass Protection Insurance MUST be purchased by December 1st of the season you are purchasing for.

 How do I request a refund?

 If you have purchased Pass Protection and need a refund, please gather the required documents then contact the Snow Sports Center at (509) 238-2220 ext.
 0. Required documents are as follows:

 - Either a doctor’s letter stating the disability for the rest of the season for the non-participation of the pass holder or a letter from your employer stating the transfer due to employment.
 A doctor’s note must come either directly faxed or emailed from the doctor’s office.
 A letter from your employer must come directly from their work email or fax.